Pale-Blue-Dot-97/Minerva/README.md

 I'd like to acknowledge the invaluable supervision and contributions of Prof Jonathon Hare and Dr Isabel Sargent towards this work.

-Credit for new `minerva` logo goes to [DALL-E 2](https://openai.com/dall-e-2/).

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Project Status

-This project is still very much a WIP alpha state.
+This project is in a *beta* state.
+Expect bugs and breaking changes in future versions.

 <p align="right">(<a href="#top">back to top</a>)</p>